audacity/audacity/lib-src/libscorealign/README.txt

 scorealign -- a program for audio-to-audio and audio-to-midi alignment

-Last updated July 17, 2008 by RBD
+Last updated 10 May 2013 by RBD

 Contributors include:
              Ning Hu